-Many believe Organic foods are healthier than conventional (non-Organic) foods.
+Many believe organic foods are healthier than conventional (non-organic) foods.
 This is one of the biggest reasons and yet one of the most poorly researched.
 The reasons vary from harmful pesticide residue to risky genetic engineering and beyond.
-Unfortunately, there is not enough statistically significant data to on the subject, especially from long-term studies.
-Long term effects are very difficult to study, and since Organic is still new, there isn’t a lot of data available.
+Unfortunately, there is not enough statistically significant data on the subject, especially from long-term studies.
+Long-term effects are very difficult to study, and since Organic is still new, there isn’t a lot of data available.

-The Stanford Medicine conducted a meta-analysis (statistical combination of multiple studies) comparing organic and conventional foods.
-While, “the review yielded scant evidence that conventional foods posed greater health risks than organic products…there were no long-term studies…the duration of the studies involving human subjects ranged from two days to two years.”
+Stanford Medicine conducted a meta-analysis (statistical combination of multiple studies) comparing organic and conventional foods.
+While “the review yielded scant evidence that conventional foods posed greater health risks than organic products…there were no long-term studies…the duration of the studies involving human subjects ranged from two days to two years.”

-So, with all this information, or lack thereof, why did we choose Organic?
+So, with all this information, or lack thereof, why did we choose Organic ingredients?
 We believe it is the safest option.
 There may be limited information proving conventional foods are unsafe, but why risk it?
-It’s the same reason we wear a life-vest when boating or a seatbelt when driving.
+It’s the same reason we wear a life vest when boating or a seatbelt when driving.
 Odds are we won’t need the safety precaution, but we still wear it just in case.
 And since we don’t know if pesticides or genetic engineering is harmful yet, why not avoid it?
-We choose Organic because we believe fewer unknowns can only be a good thing.
+We choose Organic ingredients because we believe fewer unknowns can only be a good thing.